 - Distinguish between the different layers that constitute your organization's cyber activities: IT services, users and governance

-- Understand the need for implementing a cyber risk management cycle.
+- Gain insight into why implementing a cyber risk management cycle is necessary

 - Define and implement cybersecurity as an enterprise-wide risk management challenge